-In June 2016, the Chicago City Council unanimously passed an ordinance mandating paid sick leave for Chicago employees.
-Cook County, Illinois, followed suit shortly after and passed its own mandatory paid sick leave ordinance in October, 2016.
-While the two laws are substantially similar, and went into effect on July 1, 2017, they differ in scope.
+It was in June of 2016 when the Chicago City Council unanimously passed an ordinance mandating paid sick leave for Chicago employees.
+Cook County, Illinois, followed suit shortly after and passed its own mandatory paid sick leave ordinance in October 2016.
+While the 2 laws are substantially similar and went into effect on July 1, 2017, they differ in scope.

-Keeping track of sick leave based on hours worked by each employee is complicated and fraught with risk, given the penalties for failing to properly account for and allow employees use of their earned sick time.
+Keeping track of sick leave based on hours worked by each employee is complicated.
+Employee time tracking is fraught with risk.
+There are penalties for failing to properly account for and allow employees to use their earned sick time.
 Zenefits can help get you in compliance as soon as possible, with our hourly accrual tool, webinars, and team of qualified HR Specialists.

 NOTE: Only hours worked by the employee in the City of Chicago will count toward the accrual of paid sick leave.